JonasGredig/codingchallenge/README.md

 ```

 ### PostMan Collection
 To make local testing of the endpoints easier I created  a Postman Collection with Example requests.
-It's saved as a JSON in the postman folder in the root directory.
+It's saved as postman collection in the postman folder.

 ## Potential Improvements
 ### Unit Testing
-The Unit tests were kept simple, there is potential to test more functionality.
-E.g. testing for pagination and optional filter criteria in:
+The Unit tests were kept simple, there is potential to test more functionality e.g. testing for pagination and optional filter criteria in:

 ```GET /data/(?language=${language}|customerId=${customerId})```